koobind/koobind/docs/ansible.md

 Where `kube-master` is an Ansible group with all nodes hosting a kube-apiserver instance.

 As usual with Ansible, have a look in the `..../defaults/main.yml` file to figure out all the variables which can be set to customize the deployment.
+In particular, depending of the way your inventory is defined, you may need to adjust the `koomgr_domains` variable.

 Here is a sample playbook with an LDAP provider definition (Freeipa in this case)